tomvidm/smokesight/docs/specifications/specifications.md

-# Chimney mounted spectrography system for detecting pollutant (DRAFT)
+# Chimney mounted spectrography system for detecting pollutants (DRAFT)
 ## Introduction
 In polish cities like Wrocław, Kraków and Katowice, pollution is a big health risk during cold months with little to no wind.
 Low wind results in pollutants and particles not being transported away and diffused, and instead concentrate around the areas where it originated.